†††††††††††††††††††††††† TENNESSEE CONTEST GROUP

-Eligibility: All persons holding a valid amateur radio license interested in amateur radio contesting are eligible for membership.
+Eligibility: All persons interested in amateur radio contesting are

-1. Active membership is open to all licensed amateurs (including out-of-state) after fulfilling the following requirements:
+1. Full membership is open to all licensed amateurs after fulfilling the following requirements:

-2. Active members have all club privileges, may hold club office and may vote on club business.
+††††† 2.
+Full members have club all privileges, may hold club office ††††† and may vote on club business.

-2. Inactive members may be restored to Active membership by satisfying the specified requirements.
+2. Inactive members can attain affiliate member status by attending one club meeting.
+They may then be restored to full membership by satisfying the specified requirements.